 Breaking Christmas Eve traditions

-The above photos summarize a typical Christmas Eve afternoon of my childhood until I was 13.
+The photos of this post summarize a typical Christmas Eve afternoon of my childhood until I was 13.
 My sister, brother and I were sent upstairs after lunch.
-About two hours later or so my mother called us to come downstairs and said that the Christ child was there (photo 1).
+About two hours later or so my mother called us to come downstairs and said that the Christ child was there (fist photo in this post).
 My sis and bro had waited for this call the entire time.
 The two were usually very exited.
 I was usually just feeling sick as I just had difficulties with the oily food we had for lunch.
 Still today I feel sick after oily food.

 After this ceremony, we sat down at the dinning table and she told us which gifts were for whom.
 They weren’t packed.
-Thus, we looked at the details (photo 3).
+Thus, we looked at the details (third photo in this post).
 We were not allowed to play with the one toy that was among our gifts before my parents called it quit.
 The other gifts were clothes we needed.
 My mom usually called it quit after an hour or so when we all had drunken coffee and eaten mom’s home made cookies. they were really good, but I couldn’t eat them because I felt so sick from lunch.

 This tradition of singing and reciting poems rapidly stopped when I was age 13.
 While waiting upstairs, my brother complained about having to recite a Christmas poem.
 My sis was crumbling about the ceremony as well.
 Thus, I suggested we sing a mock Christmas song.
 My bro and sis loved the idea.
 We all thought it is fun.
 Thus, when we were called downstairs, we went towards the tree, looked at each other, my sis nodded, and we started singing the mock Christmas song.
 My dad joined the song.
 He took my mom in his arms, and said “I told you they are too old for that.
 Just accept it and join the song and let’s have a nice day.”